 The mime type item of renderable text only carries the text data required for rendering, however it does not provide any information on the display/layout conditions, for example the position, size and direction of the renderable text.
 Hence we propose a item property for the mime type text item which carries the information on the display/layout conditions.

-[NOTE: As an alternate to the use of text layout property, the following approach may be used The ImageSpatialExtentsProperty to document the width and height,
+[NOTE: As an alternate to the use of text layout property, the following approach may be used The ImageSpatialExtentsProperty to document the width and height.

 The ImageOverlay to document the reference width and reference height and the position of the renderable text item

 The ExtendedLanguageBox to document the language of the textual data.
-However, these aspect needs to be further discussed]
+However, these aspect needs to be further discussed.

+Comments from proponents in m60316 at MPEG#139: With respect to using alternatives to the use of text layout property which documents the layout information of the associated text item. using alternatives such as ImageSpatialExtentsProperty and ImageOverlay will need extending the corresponding item properties to accommodate text items as currently they are limited to image items.
+For using the ExtendedLanguageBox a new item property needs to be defined as currently there are no corresponding data structure for items.

+The text layout property documents all the required information in a single structure without the hassle of updating the specification text in multiple cases.
+Hence, we propose to include the text item and font item properties in the HEIF amendment]

 6.B Text Layout Information